Teacher Quality and Retention Program

 Page 1 of 6

-The program allows the fellows the opportunity to work with master teachers to achieve one common goal: to become National Board Certified Teachers.
-In addition, TMCF focuses on recruiting African American males and STEM majors to address the shortage of National Board Certified Teachers who are African American males, as well as the shortage of qualified science and math teachers in high-need schools.
+For recruitment, TMCF focuses on HBCU males and STEM or STEM Education majors to address the shortage of National Board Certified Teachers who are African American males, as well as the shortage of qualified science and math teachers in high-need urban and rural schools.